 Earlier we had a post about .
 As a quick refresher, we’ll just remind you that a heat pump works just like a central air conditioner — with one major exception.
 During the winter season, the heat pump is able to reverse its operation.
 A component called the reversing valve is to thank for this ability.

 By reversing the refrigerant and flipping the function of its coils, the heat pump is able to draw heat out of the air surrounding the outdoor unit.
 Even in the winter, and especially in our mild winters, there is heat to be had.
 That refrigerant is then compressed, and its heat is used to warm the interior of the home.
 The resulting comfort comes in a highly efficient manner.

 Way back in June, we discussed why you may want to use a ductless air conditioner in order to cool your home.
 Chief among the reasons for choosing a ductless AC is the fact that ductless mini splits are also heat pumps.
 While there are designated cooling-only systems, the vast majority of homeowners choose to use heat pump models in order to enjoy year-round comfort from the system.

 Obviously, the heating efficiency of ductless mini splits is great.
 However, efficiency, in general, is boosted thanks to the ductless design.
 You won’t have to worry about leaking air ducts ever again — because there are no ducts in the system at all!

 High Velocity Systems

-Going back even further, this time to August of last year, we talked about why you may want to a high velocity system in your property.
-High velocity systems are forced air HVAC systems that do actually use ductwork.
+Going back even further, this time to August of last year, we talked about why you may want a high-velocity system in your property.
+High-velocity systems are forced-air HVAC systems that do actually use ductwork.
 Like ductless mini splits, though, they are great for older homes that were designed and constructed without ductwork in mind.
 Why?
 Because these unique systems use compact, flexible ducts that can be snaked throughout your property with little disruption.